Robust subgroup discovery: Empirical evaluation

 \subsection{Runtime comparison}

 Runtimes of all algorithms compared, i.e., top-$k$, seq-cover, CN2-SD, and SSD++ are shown in Figures~\ref{fig:runtime_nominal} and \ref{fig:runtime_numeric}.
-In general, it can be seen that the runtime increases with the number of samples in the dataset for a fixed data type.
-For the nominal datasets, it seems that there is an increase in runtime with the number of target variables, which does not seem to happen for numeric targets.
-This is because for multivariate numeric targets the number of subgroups found was, in general, smaller.
+In general, the runtime increases with the number of samples in the dataset for a fixed data type.
+For the nominal datasets, there is an increase in runtime with the number of target variables, which does not seem to happen for numeric targets.
+This is because the number of subgroups found for multivariate numeric targets was, in general, smaller.

 Comparing the algorithms against each other, as expected, top-$k$ was the fastest algorithm, as it only needs to search for the subgroups once, while the others need multiple iterations.